Skip to Main Content

 • Have you allowed enough time for students to be successful?
 They will need more time for more in-depth projects, or to complete a digital final product instead of a paper that they’re more used to.

 • What kind of access will your students need to various technologies, spaces, and people?
 When in the semester will they need them?
 Think through ahead of time whether students will all need to go to a certain lab at the same time, or reserve a certain resource all at the same time.
 What can you do to prevent any scheduling conflicts?
-Do students understand how to make appointments or reservations for the resources they'll need?
-Will students need to have anything prepared before meeting with Library or other support staff?
+Do students understand how to access the resources they'll need?

 3. Creation